praveenbalaji04/vverse-ai-assignment/README.md

 # API
-- Refer postman collection (Import the file using postman)
+- Refer postman collection (Import the file `Video-verse-opencv.postman_collection` using postman)

 # Testcases
 - Added test cases for all the API